chipsalliance/Cores-VeeR-EH2/README.md

  in the same directory with the test source.

-User also can create a test specific makefile in form `<test_name>.makefile`, contaning building instructions how to create `program.hex`, `data.hex` files used by simulation.
+User also can create a test specific makefile in form `<test_name>.makefile`, contaning building instructions how to create `program.hex`  files used by simulation.
 The private makefile should be in the same directory as the test source.
-*(`program.hex` file is loaded to instruction bus memory slave and `data.hex` file is loaded to LSU bus memory slave and optionally to DCCM at the beginning of simulation)*.
+*(`program.hex` file is loaded to instruction and data bus memory slaves  and optionally to DCCM/ICCM at the beginning of simulation)*.

 Note: You may need to delete `program.hex` file from work directory, before running a new test.